gofiber/fiber/docs/client/request.md

 ## SetParams

 SetParams method sets multiple param fields and its values at one go in the request instance.
-It will override param which has been set in client instance.
+It will override param, which has been set in client instance.

 ```go title="Signature"
 func (r *Request) SetParams(m map[string]string) *Request